brinvex/brinvex-broker-connector/README.md

-# Brinvex Broker Connect
+# Brinvex Broker Connector

-_Brinvex Broker Connect_ simplifies portfolio tracking by collecting transactions and daily asset values from banks and brokers.
+_Brinvex Broker Connector_ simplifies portfolio tracking by collecting transactions and daily asset values from banks and brokers.
 It supports online fetching as well as manual input.
 Fetched data is stored locally to prevent repeated requests and improve performance.